-A Project Brief is that essential document, which defines primary client's requirements for the project.
+A Project Brief is that essential document, which defines the primary client's requirements for the project.

 A good brief should contain all the key information about the client’s project and businesses an executor needs to evaluate and proceed with the project development.

 You should realize – there’s no universal brief template.
-Each type of project – design, web development, mobile app development, PR etc. - requires different briefs.
-Yet, the general brief structure stays same in most cases.
-It’s the niche specific elements that vary.
+Each type of project – design, web development, mobile app development, PR, etc. - requires different briefs.
+Yet, the general brief structure stays the same in most cases.
+It’s the niche-specific elements that vary.